|Elliott Sound Products||Beginners' Guide to Potentiometers|

 Needless to say there are many other configurations that can be used, and this is but one.
 The resistor value (RL and RR) is fairly important - it really should be 35k for a 100k pot, but the error when using 33k is minimal (about 0.16 dB at centre position).

 One of the goals of circuit design is to utilise available components.
 This is not necessary if you make 10,000 of something, since at these quantities special orders will cost little or no more than the normally available components.
-When you are making one for yourself (or perhaps two - one for a friend for example), specially designed components are not an option due to the setup costs (this could easily be thousands of dollars / euro / pounds).
+When you are making one for yourself (or perhaps two - one for a friend for example), specially designed components are not an option due to the setup costs (this could easily be thousands of dollars/ euro/ pounds, etc.).
 Even in quantities of several hundred, available components are still (usually) cheaper.

 For more information on this configuration, see Project 01.
 Note that as shown, the balance control here is not optimised for any significant impedance at the output, so its performance will change if you connect a volume control to the output.

-If you don't like the shape (because of the lamps you use, for example), you can simply change the resistor values and modify the curve to suit your exact needs.
+If you don't like the shape for any reason, you can simply change the resistor values and modify the curve to suit your exact needs.
 Since even ordinary log pots are not actually logarithmic anyway, can you imagine getting a pot that would give you an S-Curve?
 Even worse, if you found that it was not suited to certain lamps, then you would be hard pressed to modify the law to get what you needed.
 In some cases it would be impossible.